FIRMMsoftware/firmm_docs/docs/FIRMM_USAGE.md

 You can click the start button to process a current DICOM series or click the "Load previous scan button" to process an old JSON

 ## Loading an Current Scan
 Once you press start, a list of potential folders will appear.
-Select the folder you want to monitor, and press "Run" to launch FIRMM
+Select the folder you want to monitor, and press "Run" to start processing

 ## Loading JSONs
 As well as using FIRMM to display real-time scan information, you can also use it to load a visual representation of previous scans.
 As each scan is processed by FIRMM, information about it is written to a JSON, which is moved to `~/FIRMM/v2.1.0/django/complete_JSONs` after FIRMM stops.